paiden/SourceMapper/README.md

 Mapping will map a object of some type to another type.
 If public get/set property names match the property will be assigned from the source property to the target property.
-If the source property type is cloneable, a clone will be assigned otherwiese direct reference assignment will be done.
+If the source property type is cloneable, a clone will be assigned otherwise direct reference assignment will be done.

 ```csharp
     // Input Objects